robren/old-pelican-based-blog/content/deploy-to-gke.md

 gcloud config set project robren-blog-v1
 ```

-## Always-free tier
+## Always-free Google Compute Engine tier

 Google compute has an "always free" tier.
-As long as one sticks within
+As long as I stick within
-the usage limits outlined in the description here [
+the usage limits outlined in the [Always free description](
-https://cloud.google.com/free/] the services will be free.
+https://cloud.google.com/free/) the services will be free.

 I'll need to monitor my billing to see if this is indeed the case, but it's
 worthwhile  trying to stay in these limits for a tiny experimental blog.